CityofToronto/bdit_data-sources/collisions/GettingStarted.md

 ### Spatial Joining

-You may have noticed that we used a 20 m buffer in the previous example, and may be wondering if this is a standard definition used when joining street and collision geometries together; it is not.
+You may have noticed that we used a 20 meter buffer in the previous example, and may be wondering if this is a standard definition used when joining street and collision geometries together; it is not.
 Indeed, *there is currently no standard practice for spatially associating collisions with other geometries*.
 Instead, you are expected to either define a buffer - with the help of clients for data requests - or perform sensitivity testing to ensure that an acceptable minority of collisions are being left out of the join.
-20 m is typical of arterial streets, but larger numbers should be used for exceptionally wide streets like St. Clair West, or for highways, while smaller values may be used for local roads.
+20 meters is typical of arterial streets, but larger numbers should be used for exceptionally wide streets like St. Clair West, or for highways, while smaller values may be used for local roads.

-When joining collisions with a network of buffered streets, the team typically uses a single buffer width for all streets, and performs sensitivity testing to make sure that the buffer width is wide enough that an acceptable minority of collisions are left out, but narrow enough that collisions not on the street network are being spuriously associated.
+When joining collisions with a network of buffered streets, we typically use a single buffer width for all streets, and performs sensitivity testing to make sure that the buffer width is wide enough that an acceptable minority of collisions are left out, but narrow enough that collisions not on the street network are being spuriously associated.

 You may be required to produce a one-to-one association between collision and road network (i.e. a collision can only be assigned to one road segment in the